 Dry rot treatments for historic Newcastle Institute

 The survey of the property started with initial observations of the outside.
-On the gable elevation a large gap was visible where the adjacent railway bridge and Neville Hall met.
-This gap was allowing moisture to pass into he fabric of the building and overtime would lead to spoiling and damage to internal finishes and decoration.
+On the gable elevation, a large gap was visible where the adjacent railway bridge and Neville Hall met.
+This gap was allowing moisture to pass into the fabric of the building and over time would lead to spoiling and damage to internal finishes and decoration.

 The finished work by the team at Timberwise Newcastle left the property free of dry rot and left this historically important building structurally sound for future generations to enjoy.

 If you have a property and you suspect that you may have an outbreak of dry rot help is at hand.
 Contact our team of dry rot specialists on 0800 288 8660 for further help and advice.